venelinpetrov/venelinpetrov.github.io/_posts/2025-08-12-java-spring-exception-handling.md

 }
 ```

-we end up losing the strong return type and replacing it with `?` like so `ResponseEntity<?>`.
+you end up losing the strong return type and replacing it with `?` like so `ResponseEntity<?>`.
+Not only that, this approach can quickly get messy, especially if you start returning different error formats from different endpoints.

 So, how to solve this?
-There are 3 options:
+There are several options:

 ## Option 1: Use a common response wrapper